sc-forks/solidity-coverage/docs/faq.md

   Extra non-whitespace after JSON value.
 ```

-...try setting the `measureStatementCoverage` option to `false` in `.solcoverjs`.
+...try setting the `measureStatementCoverage` option to `false` in `.solcover.js`.
 This will reduce the footprint of
 the instrumentation solidity-coverage adds to your files.
 You'll still get line, branch and function coverage but the data Istanbul collects
 for statements will be omitted.